stephenredfield/InstructorResources/ProfessionalDevFunding.md

 ## Ecampus Research Funding

-Oregon State Ecampus provides [Professional Development Funds](https://ecampus.oregonstate.edu/research/opportunities/professional-development/) up to $5,000 per person per term, with the small caveat that you must present the information you learned at one of the several annual Ecampus events.
+Oregon State Ecampus provides [Professional Development Funds](https://ecampus.oregonstate.edu/research/opportunities/professional-development/) for learning in the areas of Online/Distance and Hybrid Education, up to $5,000 per person per term, with the small caveat that you must present the information you learned at one of the several annual [Ecampus Special Events](https://ecampus.oregonstate.edu/faculty/development/events.htm).
 The above website has details on timing and applications.
 This money can be used toward...

 - Webinar registration
 - Conference registration, travel, and lodging